Chao-Z/Horizontal_gene_transfer_project/README.md

 # Horizontal_gene_transfer_project
-Three python scripts are wrote for inferring HGT events.
+Three python scripts were wrote for inferring HGT events.

 Parse_blast_result.py can be used to parse blastp results based on HGT AI, HGT Index, as well as HGT Identity.